FaisalChoura/flutter-deep-dive/lib/minis/forms_mini/README.md

   return null;
 },
 ```

-- __validator__ Takes a function that returns a string (if a string is returned that means there's an error).
+- **validator** Takes a function that returns a string (if a string is returned that means there's an error).

-We're also going to add a card number length validation to our card number textfield
+We're also going to add a card number length validation to our card number text field

 ```dart
 TextFormField(